kathleenwong1029/ChickenBagel/README.md

-# MergeSort Vs. Runtime
+# Analyzing the Runtime of Our Matrix Search Algorithm
-  * ChickenBagel: Kathleen Wong, Jerry Ye, Thet Htay Zaw
+  ChickenBagel: Kathleen Wong, Jerry Ye, Thet Htay Zaw <br />
+  APCS2 PD02 <br />
+  Lab00 -- But What Does the Data Say? <br /> 2018-02-09
 ### Hypothesis
   * For a n * n matrix, the worst case execution time of our search method is O(n).